theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 Before using authentication via Azure Active Directory, perform the following steps on the Azure portal:
 1. On the Azure portal, open the *Azure Active Directory* service.
 2. Register an app with your Azure AD tenant.
-To do this, follow the steps described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#register-your-application-with-an-azure-ad-tenant).
+To do this, follow the steps as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#register-your-application-with-an-azure-ad-tenant).
 Register the app as *Public client/native (mobile & desktop)*.
-3. Add *API permissions* to the registered app to grant access to the Azure Storage web API.
-The following permissions are required: *Azure Storage - Delegated permissions - user impersonation*, *Microsot Graph - User.Read*.
-Follow the steps as outlined in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#grant-your-registered-app-permissions-to-azure-storage).
+3. Add *API permissions* to the registered app to grant access to the Azure Storage web API.<br> The following permissions are required: *Azure Storage - Delegated permissions - user impersonation*, *Microsot Graph - User.Read*.
+Follow the steps described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#grant-your-registered-app-permissions-to-azure-storage).
 4. On the Azure portal, open your Azure storage account.
-4. Assign access rights to the Azure storage as outlined in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal#assign-rbac-roles-using-the-azure-portal).
+5. Assign access rights to the Azure storage as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal#assign-rbac-roles-using-the-azure-portal).
 The required RBAC role is *Storage Blob Data Contributor*.
 ![xu-azure-blob-con-07](/img/content/xu-azure-blob-con-07.png){:class="img-responsive"}

 {: .box-tip }